wiffair/Dug/README.md

 # Dug
 DUG is a DNS lookup tool written in C#.
-Copyright (C) 2024  Richard Cole

-*This program is free software: you can redistribute it and/or modify*
-*it under the terms of the GNU General Public License as published by*
-*the Free Software Foundation, either version 3 of the License, or*
-*(at your option) any later version.*

-*This program is distributed in the hope that it will be useful,*
-*but WITHOUT ANY WARRANTY; without even the implied warranty of*
-*MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the*
-*GNU General Public License for more details.*

-You should have received a copy of the GNU General Public License
-along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 Dug is loosely modeled on DIG, but currently supports only a subset of the options.